marmelab/ng-admin/doc/reference/Field.md

 ]);
 ```

-As such, a `referenced_lists` field is the opposite of a `reference` field. `referenced_lists` fields are not editable (because the relationship is the other entity's responsibility), so they render the same in all contexts: as a datagrid.
+As such, a `referenced_list` field is the opposite of a `reference` field. `referenced_list` fields are not editable (because the relationship is the other entity's responsibility), so they render the same in all contexts: as a datagrid.
 However, they are only useful in `showView` and `editionView` (you can't display a datagrid in a datagrid, so this excludes the `listView`, and you can't fetch related entities to a non-existent entity, so this excludes the `creationView`).
 For that field, ng-admin fetches the related entities in a single query with a filter:

 ```
 GET /posts/456 <= get the main entity